roadwarriorslive/Pipulate/README.rst

 The time comes in every marketer's life when we want to use our beloved spreadsheets (the perfect data-API for humans) as a daily dashboard.
-We should be able to automate our spreadsheets *outside* the limited code-execution environment they themselves (brittlely) provide, but in fact simply connecting to Google Services is an insurmountable challenge for exactly the type of people who need to do it most.
+We should be able to automate our spreadsheets **outside** the limited code-execution environment they themselves (brittlely) provide, with both a high level of reliability and little-to-no vendor dependencies aside from Google's own.
+However, the truth is that the simple challenge of programatically logging into to Google Services is an insurmountable challenge for exactly the type of people who need to do it most.
 I fix that for you here, and teach you how to "pipulate" your old-school SEO or Social Media career over to Data Science.